What Does A Cavity Look Like? (20 Pictures)

 What Does a Cavity Look Like?
 (20 Pictures) | Tooth decay - intraoral camera - 3 | My Dental Advocate

-Cavities are caused by plaque, which is a sticky film of bacteria that forms on your teeth.
-Plaque produces acids that eat away at your tooth enamel, causing cavities.
+Cavities are caused by plaque, a sticky film of bacteria that forms on teeth.
+Plaque produces acids that eat away at tooth enamel, causing cavities.

 If you have a cavity, you may not experience any symptoms at first.